 2. By reaching Mutianyu, you could take either toboggan or cable cars to get down from the wall; or trek around 40 minutes down.

-1. Even if this section of the Great Wall is not officially opened to the public, its beautifulness has made it one of the hottest spots for travelers.
+1. Even if this section of the Great Wall is not officially opened to the public, its beauty has made it one of the hottest spots for travelers.

-2. For a better hiking experience, please wear comfortable shoes and bring your hat, sunglasses, sun cream, tissues, trekking poles, umbrellas, cameras, and maybe a jacket if in cold days.
+2. For a better hiking experience, please wear comfortable shoes and bring your hat, sunglasses, sun cream, tissues, trekking poles, umbrellas, cameras, and maybe a jacket if on cold days.

-3. No restaurant along the Great Wall hiking, so you need to bring some bread, cakes, bottled water and snacks as lunch.
+3. No restaurants along the Great Wall hiking, so you need to bring some bread, cakes, bottled water, and snacks for lunch.
 Your guide will help you to prepare in advance.

 4. Be prepared that toilets are available at Xizhazi village near Jiankou, but not available along the Great Wall at Jiankou.